bruvellu/cephalic-furrow/3-text/furrow.md

 We analyzed mutant embryos under live-imaging to understand the impact cephalic furrow disruptions to the gastrulating embryo.
-We find that btd and eve mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk region (@fig:ectopic-folding).
+We find that btd and eve mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk region (Figure @fig:ectopic-folding).

 <!--Ectopic folds are delayed relative to CF formation-->